Home

 • Join parent Facebook groups for honest insights from families 💬

-• Check transportation options - some magnet schools don't provide busing 🚌
+• Check transportation options - most magnet schools don't provide busing 🚌

 • Consider application deadlines for optional and magnet programs ⏰